M-o-a-T/moat-kv/docs/source/command_line.rst

    The type data to retrieve.

-.. program:: distkv client type set
+.. program:: moat.kv client type set

 Add or modify a type entry.